shu-vro/Parallax-Image-Gallery/README.md

 # Image-Gallery
 Image Gallery &lt; HTML > { CSS } ( JavaScript )

+## Inspiration
+Inspired from [this](https://codepen.io/hbthen3rd/pen/pKRePe?editors=0100) pen in codepen.

 ## Patience is our friend here.
-Click [here](https://shu-vro.github.io/Image-Gallery/) to see the preview
+Click [here](https://shu-vro.github.io/Parallax-Image-Gallery/) to see the preview